2022 Atlanta Braves season

 The 2022 Atlanta Braves season was the 152nd season of the Atlanta Braves franchise, the 57th in Atlanta, and the Braves' sixth season at Truist Park.
 The Braves were managed by Brian Snitker, in his seventh season as the team’s manager.

-The Braves entered the season as the defending World Series champions after defeating the Houston Astros in the 2021 Fall Classic and were attempting to become the first to repeat as champions since the 2000 New York Yankees.
+The Braves entered the season as the defending World Series champions after defeating the Houston Astros in the 2021 World Series and were attempting to become the first to repeat as champions since the 2000 New York Yankees.

 On December 2, 2021, Commissioner of Baseball Rob Manfred announced a lockout of players, following the expiration of the collective bargaining agreement (CBA) between Major League Baseball (MLB) and the Major League Baseball Players Association (MLBPA).
-On March 10, 2022, the MLB and MLBPA agreed to a new collective bargaining agreement, ending the lockout.
+On March 10, 2022, MLB and the MLBPA agreed to a new collective bargaining agreement, ending the lockout.
 Opening Day was played on April 7.
-Although MLB originally announced that several series would be cancelled due to the lockout, the agreement ultimately provided for a full 162-game season, with originally cancelled games being made up via doubleheaders.
+Although MLB originally announced that several series would be canceled due to the lockout, the agreement ultimately provided for a full 162-game season, with originally canceled games being made up via doubleheaders.

 After a slow start in the first two months of the season, the Braves exploded in June, starting the month off with a 14-game winning streak.
-In their final series at home during the regular season, the Braves swept their division rivals, the New York Mets, taking a 2-game lead and the head-to-head tiebreaker over the team that once led them by 10.5 games for first place in the division.
-In their second-to-last game of the regular season, the Braves clinched the NL East for the fifth year in a row.
-This season marked the first time since 2003 that the Braves finished with more than 100 wins, however they lost to the Philadelphia Phillies in the Division Series in four games.
+In their final series at home during the regular season, the Braves swept their division rival, the New York Mets, taking a 2-game lead and the head-to-head tiebreaker over the team that once led them by 10.5 games for first place in the division, the whole season, and season series 9–7.
+In their second-to-last game of the regular season, the Braves clinched their fifth straight National League East title.
+This season marked the first time since 2003 that the Braves finished with more than 100 wins.
+However, they were upset by the Philadelphia Phillies in the NLDS, losing in four games.